yshi2016/Coursera-PML/README.md

+## Content
-This repo contains the content of the final project of the course Practical Machine Learning offered at JHU.
+This repo contains the content of the final project of the course Practical Machine Learning offered by JHU through Coursera.

 ## Background